 The validity of CE Marking is left to the Trading Standards officers to enforce in England, Scotland and Wales.
-This has implications for manufactures to ensure information is made available.
-In the case of frames made by smaller joinery workshops (those having fewer than 10 employees) the Construction Products Regulation allow for a simpler version of type testing regime to be allowed.
+This has implications for manufacturers to ensure information is made available.
+In the case of frames made by smaller joinery workshops (those having fewer than 10 employees) the construction products regulation allow for a simpler version of type testing regime to be allowed.

-In these situations, the Warranty Surveyors will require:
+In these situations, the warranty surveyors will require:

-- Evidence of the experience of the company in the production of frames - What production controls are in place - A full specifications of the species of timber used and provision of preservatives (if required) - A detailed specification of the make-up of the frames, joints etc. and - Clarification on how the frames have been produced to meet the relevant standards.
+- Evidence of the experience of the company in the production of frames - What production controls are in place? - A full specification of the species of timber used and provision of preservatives (if required) - A detailed specification of the make-up of the frames, joints etc, and - Clarification on how the frames have been produced to meet the relevant standards.